popsolutions/openventilator/README.md

 # :heavy_exclamation_mark::heavy_exclamation_mark:DISCLAIMER
 **PROJECT STATUS:** We still need validation with health regulatory institutions and compliance with clinical requirements.

-*PLEASE DO NOT USE ONLY TIRE-CHAMBER, ENCASE THE the ineer part of the TireChamber with a foodbag like ZIPLOCK or any material with compliance to contact with food.
+**PLEASE DO NOT USE ONLY TIRE-CHAMBER**, ENCASE THE the ineer part of the TireChamber with a foodbag like ZIPLOCK or any material with compliance to contact with food.

 :warning: WE DO NOT YET GUARANTEE THE OPERATION OF THIS MACHINE | THIS MACHINE IS FOR EMERGENCY and HEALTH SYSTEM COLAPSE SCENARIOS